 The Principal Licensure strand is designed for students who want to work as a principal or assistant principal in a traditional public preK-12 school.
 The heart of the program is a year-long placement in a Boston-area school where you will work closely with a principal mentor.
 Learn more about applying for licensure as a school principal or assistant principal in the Commonwealth of Massachusetts.

-School Developer strand students take several of the same core SLP courses and also conduct a year-long practicum to get fully grounded in the work of leading a school.
-Beyond that, School Developers use the increased flexibility (1.5 fewer required courses than Principal Licensure Students) to customize their learning with additional electives, getting deeper insights into teaching and learning, entrepreneurship, or the mechanics of starting a school.
-In addition, many School Developers exercise increased flexibility at their practicum sites during the spring to visit other schools as they develop plans for their own.
+School Development strand students take several of the same core SLP courses and also conduct a year-long practicum to get fully grounded in the work of leading a school.
+Beyond that, school developers use the increased flexibility (1.5 fewer required courses than Principal Licensure Strand students) to customize their learning with additional electives, getting deeper insights into teaching and learning, entrepreneurship, or the mechanics of starting a school.
+In addition, many school developers exercise increased flexibility at their practicum sites during the spring to visit other schools as they develop plans for their own.

-SLP students are experienced educators with a minimum of three or four years of teaching experience in traditional public schools, charters, and independent schools.
+SLP students are experienced educators; students in the School Development strand have at least three years of prior experience in educational settings while students pursuing licensure in the Principal Licensure stand have at least four years of prior teaching experience in traditional public schools, charters, and independent schools.
 Most have taken on leadership roles in their schools as teacher leaders or department heads, and have been involved in school-wide initiatives like curriculum development, professional development, and inclusive education.
 The majority of SLP students see themselves working as principals, assistant principals, and fulfilling other leadership roles in existing schools — many in high-need districts — while some aspire to launch their own start-up schools and charters.
 All SLP students share a desire to be influential agents of change, turning around underperforming institutions and making successful schools even stronger.

 Where Alumni Work

-If you have any questions about the admissions process or want to learn more about the benefits of the SLP program, please contact our admissions liaison Justin Maher at email@example.com or 617-495-3414.
-If you have specific questions about SLP program requirements, please contact program coordinator Rebecca Pyne at firstname.lastname@example.org or 617-496-4816.
+If you have any questions about the admissions process or want to learn more about the benefits of the SLP program, please contact our admissions liaison, Youlim Yai, at email@example.com or 617-495-3414.
+If you have specific questions about SLP program requirements, please contact the SLP program administrator, Rebecca Pyne, at firstname.lastname@example.org or 617-496-4816.